box/developer.box.com/guides/metadata/queries/limitations.md

 that enterprise.
 A query will not return results based on the content of free form key-value pairs stored in the `​global.properties` template.

+## Classification metadata templates

+Box uses metadata templates to power its content classification.
+These metadata templates can not be used in metadata queries, as they will most likely run into issues regarding large results sets.
+More on this next.

+There are no immediate plans to start supporting these queries in the future.

 ## Indexes for large result sets

 Due to scale considerations a metadata query might return a `HTTP 403` error